-(1) Includes 205,700 options to purchase common stock outstanding under our 2006 Non-Qualified Stock Option Plan and 356,295 options to purchase common stock outstanding under our 2013 Stock Incentive Plan as of December 31, 2015.

-(2) All securities remaining available for future issuance were available under our 2013 Stock Incentive Plan as of December 31, 2015.
+- (1) Includes 203,700 options to purchase common stock outstanding under our 2006 Non-Qualified Stock Option Plan. - (2) All securities remaining available for future issuance were available under our Amended and Restated 2013 Stock Incentive Plan as of December 31, 2016.
 No securities remained available for future issuance under our 2006 Non-Qualified Stock Option Plan.